Translate

 Bovis

-Bradley University,
+Bradley University, IL

 Bucknell University